microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-hostreputationrule.md

 ---
 title: "hostReputationRule resource type"
-description: "A rule that is used (in combination with other rules) to determine the Reputation of a host"
+description: "Represents a rule that is used (in combination with other rules) to determine the reputation of a hostname or IP address."
 author: "joerattazzi-microsoft"
 ms.localizationpriority: medium
 ms.prod: "security"